Publishing

 # Publish without prompts

-quarto publish quarto-pub --no-prompt
+quarto publish posit-connect-cloud --no-prompt

 # Publish without opening browser

-quarto publish quarto-pub --no-browser
+quarto publish posit-connect-cloud --no-browser

 # Publish without re-rendering

-quarto publish quarto-pub --no-renderSuccess Criteria
+quarto publish posit-connect-cloud --no-renderSuccess Criteria

 ✅ You’ve successfully completed the exercise if you can: